react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating-without-navigation-prop.md

 </TabItem>
 </Tabs>

-If you're unsure if a navigator is rendered, you can call `navigationRef.current.getRootState()`, and it'll return a valid state object if any navigators are rendered, otherwise it will return `undefined`.
+If you're unsure if a navigator is rendered, you can call `navigationRef.getRootState()`, and it'll return a valid state object if any navigators are rendered, otherwise it will return `undefined`.